tay-counc/5609Visualization-Assignments/A4-Scrolly/README.md

 ## Scrolly Tutorials
 1. **Using a Scrolly:**
-   First, `import Scrolly from "$lib"`.
+   First, `import {Scroll} from "$lib"`.
 Then you can create a scrollytelling component using:
    ```svelte
    <script>
    let myProgress = $state(0)